M. Ward

-Matthew Stephen "M." Ward (born October 4, 1973) is an American singer-songwriter, Grammy nominated producer and guitarist from Glendale, California.
+Matthew Stephen Ward (born October 4, 1973) is an American singer-songwriter, Grammy nominated producer and guitarist from Glendale, California.
 Ward's solo work is a mixture of folk and blues-inspired Americana analog recordings.
-He has released 10 studio albums since 1999, primarily through the independent label Merge Records.
+He has released 12 studio albums since 1999, primarily through the independent label Merge Records.
 In addition to his solo work, he is a member of indie pop duo She & Him and folk-rock supergroup Monsters of Folk, and also participates in recording, producing, and playing with multiple other artists.